• All Recipes

 • Load up burrito bowls: Use it like a fresh fruit pico de gallo — it adds a juicy, spicy pop.

-• A whole bowl as a snack: No judgment — sometimes a bowl of fresh fruit salsa and chips is the meal.
+• A whole bowl as a snack: Sometimes, a bowl of fresh fruit salsa and chips is the meal!

 Yes — only whole, plant-based ingredients.
 No oil, no processed foods.